plstic/cmsc389b-spring21/docker/README.md

 # Docker

+#TODO
+ Change push own docker image to dockerhub for a container a language

 For installation, see [docker.md](../guides/docker.md)

 Docker environment instructions.
 Docker has wonderful documentation that we highly encourage you to read [here](https://docs.docker.com/) if you are still confused.
 If you are still lost, reach out to us.

 ## Linux

+__to be changed, will confirm new instructions by first friday of semester__
 1. Run [`build.sh`](build.sh)
    * _Be patient while it builds_
    * This should build a new Docker image based on our `Dockerfile`, and tag it